trizin/Flutter-Pomodoro-App/README.md

 # Pomodoro Counter

-Simple Pomodoro Counter app made in flutter.
+Simple Pomodoro counter app made in flutter.

 ## What it looks like